Middle School Curriculum

 Middle School Curriculum - Years 7-9

 At Warracknabeal Secondary College, we aim to individualise learning pathways for each and every student.
 We are committed to focusing on the whole child during their time here at Warracknabeal Secondary College, with their social and emotional wellbeing just as important as their academic progress.

 We encourage a positive learning culture within each of our classrooms, with the aim of supporting students and allowing their skills and talents to flourish.
 As part of this, Warracknabeal Secondary College offers extra support for students through differentiation, Hands On Learning program, lessons dedicated to developing English skills and ability groupings in Maths.

-English at Warracknabeal Secondary College focuses on consolidating skills and concepts taught in primary school, through to the skills and knowledge required to complete Year 10 and VCE English.
-A strong emphasis is placed on the receptive (listening, reading, and viewing) and productive modes (speaking, writing, and creating) across the three English strands of learning: Language, Literature, and Literacy.
+English at Warracknabeal Secondary College focuses on consolidating skills and concepts taught in primary school, through to the skills and knowledge required to complete VCE/VM English.
+A strong emphasis is placed on the receptive (listening, reading, and viewing) and productive modes (speaking, writing, and creating) across the three Victorian Curriculum English strands of learning: Language, Literature, and Literacy.

-Students will study a variety of text types, from novels, poetry, film and image analysis, plays, fiction and non-fiction, as well as participate in analytical discussion and writing, to develop a well-rounded and enriched appreciation of English.
+Students will study a variety of text forms; novels, poetry, film and image analysis, plays, fiction and non-fiction, as well as participate in analytical discussion and writing, to develop a well-rounded and enriched appreciation of English.